-Hector Kilpatrick MSc, MBA, ASIP
+Hector Kilpatrick MSc, MBA, ASIP Senior Investment Director, Head of Risk Managed Funds

-Senior Investment Director

 Hector manages the SVS Cornelian Risk Managed Fund range at Brooks Macdonald.
 He is responsible for the investment performance of these mandates and promoting an unconstrained, active investment philosophy.
 Hector is a member of Brooks Macdonald's Asset Allocation and UK Equity Investment Committees.